defaultxr/cl-patterns/README.md

 * reflective - store more data about the stream state and more metadata about the patterns. make it easier for a pattern to access the values of another pattern, for patterns to affect other patterns, etc.
 * lispy - prefer lisp idioms rather than direct translations of the SuperCollider way of doing things (while still keeping things relatively similar so it's not a huge adjustment for SC users to make).

 In addition to emulating most of SuperCollider's patterns system, another goal is to further extend it with more tools and more ways to write patterns/sequences, for example "drum sequence" notation like 'k - - - k - - - k - - - k - - -' for a four-to-the-floor beat.
+The idea is that Lisp's macros should make it possible to more expressively write music with code.

 ## Intro